Create a group

 — IP address or subnet in CIDR format;--remote-group <remote_group>

-— to receive traffic from another security group.
-Parameter<remote_group>
+— to accept traffic from another security group.
+The parameter<remote_group>

 — ID or group name, can be viewed with the commandopenstack security group list

 .
-To allow traffic within a group, specify the group name.
+To allow traffic within a group, specify its name.
 You can only specify a group in the same pool, for traffic from another pool use--remote-ip <remote_ip>

 ;